Build your credit history

 The tips in this guide are designed to help you build a good credit history as early as possible.
 But, nobody's perfect, and there's a chance that at some point, you'll get something wrong – you'll forget a payment, or simply not have enough money to make the payment.

-The first thing to say is, you shouldn't panic – especially if it happens while you're young.
-The old adage 'time is a great healer', could have been inspired by your credit record.
-Your payment history's kept on there for six years, so by the time you're in your mid twenties, any student mishaps will have disappeared.
+The first thing to say is, you shouldn't panic – especially if it happens while you're young as time is a great healer.
+Your payment history's kept on there for six years, so by the time you're in your mid-20s, any student mishaps will have disappeared.

-These tips will help you build a credit history from scratch, but there's much more to know once you've got several energy, credit card and loan accounts.
-For a full rundown of what you need to know, see our Improve your credit score guide.
+For a full rundown of what you need to know about credit, see our Improve your credit score guide.

 MSE weekly email